tarhses/teturisu/README.md

 * [The garbage system](https://tetris.wiki/Garbage) is not implemented.
 * The game uses [infinity](https://tetris.wiki/Infinity) to handle its lock delay.
 It actually is compliant to the Guideline, but another locking type could be preferable (well maybe, I dunno).

-These features might be implemented in the future, though.
-Feel free to contribute anyway :wink:.
+These features might be implemented in the future though.
+Feel free to contribute :wink:!

 ## License